 The commercial search engines are different from the public ones (Google, Yahoo, Bing, and others).
-Yeah, their crawlers somehow rank the content, but the entire process is a bit more complicated.
+Of course, their crawlers somehow rank the content, but the entire process is a bit more complicated.
 The commercial search engines deal with vast and complex data processing.
 Their search algorithms are still looking for the patterns, which can describe the data unit, but they do it differently.

 As stated before, we have developed and optimized several search engines, and we could explain how the data is processed.
 Let’s describe “the traditional search approach” first.
-The best way to explain it is to look at the top Google search queries for “How to build the search engine for a website”.
+The best way to explain it is to look at the top Google search queries for “How to build a search engine for a website”.

-Suppose, we have a typical website with the blog containing three hundred HTML pages.
+Suppose, we have a typical website with a blog containing three hundred HTML pages.
 HTML is a kind of understandable text format that can quickly be analyzed with any text processor.
 We refer to any file as a document, for the sake of simplicity.

 To find the data in the document that is related to the user query we should: